Search

 Parent & Auntie

-Katie is honoured to work and live on the shared unceded traditional territories of the Matsqui, Kwantlen, Katzie and Semiahmoo First Nations.
-She is Coast Salish from the Sechelt First Nation.
-Katie’s father was a residential school survivor.
+Katie is honoured to work and live on the shared unceded traditional territories of the Matsqui, Kwantlen, Katzie, Semiahmoo and Tsawassen First Nations.
+She is Coast Salish from the shíshálh Nation.
+Her father was a residential school survivor.
 Her mother left him with her sister when Katie was 3.
 She was raised away from her people, her culture and her territory.

-Katie believes that culture saves lives and she is grateful to have reclaimed hers over the last 13 years. hay ce:p q̓ə.
+Katie believes that culture saves lives and she is grateful to be on the journey to reclaim hers over the last 13 years. hay ce:p q̓ə.
 All my relations.

 Duane Jackson